kjpye/blog/ParsingBinaryFiles/3-manual.md

       }
     }

 The next event is a familiar one: `81 90 00 ff 58 04 02 02 18 08`.
 This is a tempo meta-event, exactly the same as the first, except that this time the delta-time is `81 90 00` which is a delta-time of 18,432.
-If we divide this by the `divisions` value from the midi header (384) we get 48, which is the number of quarter notes until the tim e this tempo change applies.
+If we divide this by the `divisions` value from the midi header (384) we get 48, which is the number of quarter notes until the time this tempo change applies.
 In this case, the length of each verse.
 This tempo event arises because the lilypond source specifies a repeat, and the tempo mark is inside the repeat.
 It could be omitted without having any effect on the output from a midi device.
 (The delta time of the next event would need to be increased to compensate.)

 This leaves only `81 90 00 ff 2f 00` in this track.
 This is an event with a delta-time of 18432 again, a meta-event (`ff`) a meta-event type of C`2f`, and a length field of 0.